 3. Board of Directors

-Foundation Broken Hill Ltd is governed by a Board of Directors comprising a Chairman, Public Secretary and up to eight other Directors, all of whom are elected annually at the Annual General Meeting.
+Foundation Broken Hill Ltd is governed by a Board of Directors comprising a Chairman, Vice Chairman, Public Secretary and up to nine other Directors (a total of 12 Directors), all of whom are elected annually at the Annual General Meeting.

-The Board meets four times each year in Broken Hill over two days.
+The Board meets face-to-face four times each year in Broken Hill.
 This allows for a strategic planning workshop, a more formal Board meeting and the opportunity to meet with project proponents and other members of the community.
 In addition the Board meets by teleconference not less than four times each year, but usually monthly or more often when required.

 In accordance with principles of best practice and governance the Board allows sufficient time for the Foundation’s business to be properly considered including issues of policy, strategy, fundraising, funding applications and financial management.